hapcha/hapcha-tag/README.md

     unit: 'g'
   };
 ```
-Alternatively, Hapcha Tags also support storing multiple foods, which can be done by creating an array of food objects.
+Hapcha Tags also support storing multiple foods, which can be done by creating an array of food objects.
 ```
 const fruit_salad = [
     {